gideonsimpson/BasicMD.jl/README.md

 # Overview
 This module has been significantly reorganized to better take advantage of multiple dispatch.
-The older versions are still available in `deprecated.jl` as a part of the module `OldBasicMD`, if needed.
+The older versions are still available in `deprecated/` as a part of the module `OldBasicMD`, if needed.

 This module can be added with the command:
 ```